-I commend the students for adhering to the campus culture, accepting fellow students with warmth, and working tirelessly toward their goals.
-These are the driving factors that propel Texila toward progress.
+We commend the students for adhering to the campus culture, accepting fellow students with warmth, and working tirelessly towards their goals.
+These are the driving factors that propel Texila towards progress.
 Our students have never failed to wow us with their work and dedication in all the opportunities that knock on their door.
-Texila will keep shaping its students towards excellence and send them as the finest professionals in society.
+Texila will keep shaping its students towards excellence and send them as the finest professionals into society.

-I once again take this opportunity to welcome our students and freshmen batch into the portals of this great institution and look forward to their individual contributions towards the growth in their careers as well as in Texila.
+We once again take this opportunity to welcome our students and freshmen batch into the portals of this great institution and look forward to their individual contribution towards the growth in their careers as well as in Texila.
+Please feel free to reach us at president@tau.edu.gy if we can be of any assistance.